katielink/katielink/README.md

 ### Hi there 👋

-I work on machine learning for health at Hugging Face. 🤗
+I lead healthcare and life sciences applications of ML at Hugging Face. 🤗

 Feel free to reach out over Twitter/X or LinkedIn!